archcoding-books/papers/distributed_system/raft/raft.md

 promising safety.
 Furthermore, joint consensus allows the cluster to continue servicing client requests throughout the configuration change.

 Cluster configurations are stored and communicated using special entries in the replicated log; Figure 11 illus- trates the configuration change process.
-When the leader receives a request to change the configuration fromCold toCnew,itstorestheconfigurationforjointconsensus (Cold,newin the figure) as a log entry and replicates that entry using the mechanisms described previously.
+When the leader receives a request to change the configuration fromCold to Cnew,it stores the configuration for joint consensus (Cold,newin the figure) as a log entry and replicates that entry using the mechanisms described previously.
 Once a given server adds the new configuration entry to its log, it uses that configuration for all future decisions (a server always uses the latest configuration in its log, regardless of whether the entry is committed).
-This means that the leader will use the rules ofCold,newto determine when the log entry forCold,newis committed.
-If the leader crashes, anewleadermaybechosenundereitherColdorCold,new, depending on whether the winning candidate has received Cold,new.Inanycase,Cnewcannot make unilateral deci- sions during this period.
+This means that the leader will use the rules of Cold,new to determine when the log entry for Cold,newis committed.
+If the leader crashes, a new leader may be chosen under either Cold or Cold,new, depending on whether the winning candidate has received Cold,new.
+In any case,Cnew cannot make unilateral deci- sions during this period.

-OnceCold,newhas been committed, neitherColdnorCnew can make decisions without approval of the other, and the Leader Completeness Property ensures that only servers with theCold,newlog entry can be elected as leader.
+Once Cold,new has been committed, neitherColdnorCnew can make decisions without approval of the other, and the Leader Completeness Property ensures that only servers with theCold,newlog entry can be elected as leader.
 It is